 - Verify the polarity of the connections are correct, the line voltage power leads are securely connected and the furnace is properly grounded. - √ Verify the thermostat wires (R, W, Y, & G) are securely connected to the correct leads on the terminal strip of the circuit board. - √ Verify the jumper setting (for fan speed) on the control board.
-See Figure 13, (page 14). - √ Verify the gas line service pressure does not exceed 10.0 inches of W.C., and is not less than 4.5 inches W.C. for natural gas. - Verify the blocked vent switch is closed (if manual reset type).
+See Figure 13, (page 14). - √ Verify the gas line service pressure does not exceed 10.0 inches of W.C.
+It is recommended a Gas Pressure Regulator is installed if gas line service pressure exceeds 7 inches of W.C.
+The minimum gas line service pressure should not be less than 4.5 inches W.C for natural gas. - √ Verify the blocked vent switch is closed (if manual reset type).
 If necessary, press the red button to reset a switch.
 DO NOT install a jumper wire across a switch to defeat its function.
 If a switch reopens on startup, DO NOT reset the switch without identifying and correcting the fault condition. - √ Verify the blower door is in place, closing the door switch in the line voltage circuit. - √ Verify the gas line has been purged and all connections are leak free.